umutkavakli/gcm/README.md

 # gcm - Git Commit Message Generator

-`gcm` is a lightweight Bash function that automatically generates commit messages using an AI model with `ollama`.
+`gcm` is a lightweight function that automatically generates commit messages using an LLM models with `ollama`.
 It provides an interactive prompt to accept, edit, regenerate, or cancel the commit message.
 You can also specify a different model for message generation.
 Inspired by Andrej Karpathy's [gist snippet](https://gist.github.com/karpathy/1dd0294ef9567971c1e4348a90d69285).

 ## 🚀 Features
 - **AI-powered commit message generation** using `ollama`